plopcor/factorialhr-puppeteer/README.md

 # Usage
 **You will need to provide a cookie for the first access or if the session cookie expired (22h after the last page refresh)**.

 Cookie must be extracted from an already opened session.
-More info at "Extract session cookie"
+See "[Extract session cookie](#extract-session-cookie)"

 ## Extract session cookie
 You will only have to do this once, as the script will keep the cookie valid on each refresh.